Migrate Demographic Group For Fair GNNs: Related Work

 The pre-processing methods perform debiasing operations on the data before training, such as modifying attributes and regenerating labels.
 Lahoti et al. \cite{lahoti2019operationalizing} create fair representation before training through external knowledge.
 Ustun et al. \cite{USTUN2019fairness} construct a debiased classifier through recursive feature picking.
 Mehrotra et al. \cite{mehrotra2021mitigating} denoise sensitive attributes to reduce gender and racial bias.

 The in-processing methods alleviate the bias of the model when training.
 Chai et al. \cite{fair_adaptive_weights} dynamically adjust the weights of the loss function during training.
-FairSmooth \cite{fair_gaussian_smooth} train classifiers in each group separately and then aggregates classifiers by Gaussian smooth.
+FairSmooth \cite{fair_gaussian_smooth} trains classifiers in each group separately and then aggregates classifiers by Gaussian smooth.
+FairRF \cite{fairRF} explores the issue of training fair classifiers under the condition of unknown sensitive attributes.

 The post-processing methods modify the output to obtain debiased results.
 Lohia et al. \cite{lohia2019bias} use an individual bias detector for prioritizing data samples in a bias mitigation algorithm.
 Mishler et al. \cite{mishler2021fairness} have developed a post-processing predictor that estimates, expands and adjusts previous post-processing methods through a dual robust estimator.
 Putzel et al. \cite{putzel2022blackbox} modify the predictions of the black-box machine learning classifier for fairness in multi-class settings.